RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 {{<image filename="images/rc/button-subscription-create.png" alt="Select Create subscription to create your new subscription." >}}{{< /image >}}

 Note that subscriptions are created in the background.
-While they are provisioning, you aren't allowed make changes.
+While they are provisioning, you aren't allowed to make changes.
 (The process generally takes 10-15 minutes.)

 Use the **Subscriptions list** to check the status of your subscription.
 You will also receive an email when your subscription is ready to use.